MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ## Example 1: Using an extension INF to set the device friendly name

-In one common scenario, a device manufacturer (IHV) provides a base driver and a primary INF, and then a system builder (OEM) provides an extension INF that supplements and in some cases overrides the configuration and settings of the primary INF.
+In one common scenario, a device manufacturer (IHV) provides a base driver and a base INF, and then a system builder (OEM) provides an extension INF that supplements and in some cases overrides the configuration and settings of the base INF.
 The following snippet is a complete extension INF that shows how to set the device friendly name.

 ```
 [Version]